 - Pilotage, shore-based operations.

 When it comes to trade agreements, cabotage can be also classified as Petit and Grand Cabotage.
-Petit Cabotage is when the transports of goods take place between two ports on the same coastline, and Grand Cabotage is when the transport of goods takes place between two ports on two different coastlines of the same country.
+Petit Cabotage is when the transports of goods take place between two ports on the same coastline.
+Grand Cabotage is the transport of goods that takes place between two ports on two different coastlines.
+All in the same country.

 An overview of Cabotage Container laws around the world

-The way cabotage laws are framed doesn’t just influence the trade interests, but also the sustainability of the environment, and the carbon footprint the movement of goods leave.
+The way cabotage laws are framed doesn’t just influence the trade interests.
+It also influences the sustainability of the environment, and the carbon footprint the movement of goods leave.

 The basis of cabotage laws comprises of the following requirements or restrictions for the foreign ships:

 - Shipbuilding and repair must be done in a domestic shipyard.